Skip to main content

 Rape and sexual assault are punishable by life imprisonment.

-A person in a position of authority who sexually penetrates an inmate, parolee, or a person on probation or otherwise under supervision may be charged with a felony punishable by up to 5 years in prison and up to $5,000 in fines.
+A person in a position of authority who sexually penetrates an inmate, parolee, or a person on probation or otherwise under supervision may be charged with a felony.
+A conviction may result in up to five years in prison and $5,000 in fines.

-Fondling a child or a mentally defective, mentally incapacitated, or physically helpless person is a felony punishable by up to 15 years in prison and up to $5,000 in fines.
-Repeat offenses are punishable by up to 20 years in prison.
+Fondling a child or a mentally defective, mentally incapacitated, or physically helpless person is a felony and is punishable by up to 15 years in prison and up to $5,000 in fines.
+Subsequent offenses are punishable by up to 20 years in prison.

 Defenses

-Consent or the victim's lack of chastity not a defense to statutory rape.
+Consent or the victim's lack of chastity is not a defense to statutory rape.

 Lack of chastity may be a defense to rape if it affects the victim's credibility on the issue of rape.

-If you have been charged with a rape or sexual assault crime and need help, you may want to contact a Mississippi criminal defense attorney.
-You can also visit Findlaw's sections on Rape, Sexual Assault Overview, and Sex Offenders and Sexual Offenses: Overview for more articles and information on these topics.
+If you're facing charges for rape or a sexual assault crime, contact a Mississippi criminal defense attorney.
+You can also visit FindLaw's sections on Rape, Sexual Assault, and Sex Offenders and Sexual Offenses for more articles and information on these topics.

 Was this helpful?